-Want to wear a special new scent on your wedding day?
-A personal fragrance should be a natural extension of your signature style, but how do you hit the beauty counter and find the right one for you?
+Your wedding day scent should be a natural extension of your signature fragrance, but how do you find the right one for you?
 First, get the facts.
 Second, start spraying!
-Enlist your mom or a friend to come with you -- to double the available body surface for testing -- and follow your nose to pick up a fragrance you like.
+Enlist your mom or a friend to come with you—to double the available body surface for testing—and follow your nose to pick up a fragrance you like.
 Below, some helpful hints for making sense of scents.

-- Perfume (a.k.a. parfum): the most potent and usually the most expensive product in the fragrance family.
-Why it may be worth it to shell out the bucks: It has a higher concentration of oil, so a little goes a long way -- and you won't run out as quickly.
+Perfume (aka parfum): the most potent and usually the most expensive product in the fragrance family.
+It has a higher concentration of oil, so a little goes a long way—and you won't run out as quickly.

-- Eau de Parfum: falls next in the potency arena.
-It's not quite a perfume, but it goes that extra mile.
+Eau de Parfum: This scent type falls next in the potency arena.
+It's not quite a perfume, but still goes the extra mile.

-- Body Splash: has the lowest concentration of scented oil and disappears into the skin, offering a lighter scent.
+Body Splash: This has the lowest concentration of scented oil and disappears into the skin, offering a lighter scent.

 Finding the One

-- If you're thinking about wearing a new scent on the big day, be sure to start experimenting at least a month before your wedding -- just in case your nose leads you to something that causes an allergic reaction.
+If you're thinking about wearing a new scent for your wedding day, start experimenting at least a month before your wedding—just in case your nose leads you to something that causes an allergic reaction.

-- Be sure to sniff a scent on your skin before you buy -- you can't judge a fragrance by how it smells in the bottle or on a scent card.
+Sniff a scent on your skin before you buy it.
+You can't judge a fragrance by how it smells in the bottle or on a scent card.

-- Test by spraying on the scent and letting it sit.
-Your body heat and oils will effect how it smells.
+Spray on the scent and letting it sit on your skin.
+Your body heat and oils will affect how it smells.
 Let the fragrance develop for a minute or two before putting it to a serious sniff test.
-Have your shopping buddy tell you what she thinks, too.
+Have your shopping buddy tell you what they think too.

-- Don't overwhelm your senses by sampling too many perfumes in one day.
-If you don't find "the one" the first day out, make another trip.
+Don't overwhelm your senses by sampling too many perfumes in one day.
+If you don't find one the first day out, make another trip.

 Wear It Well

-- For "scent-ual" staying power, apply fragrance in layers (different products, same scent).
+For staying power, apply fragrance in layers (different products, same scent).
 Start with a body wash, then slather on the scented moisturizer, and end with the perfume.

-- Put fragrance on your pulse points -- your wrists, behind your ears, in the bend of your elbows, on your ankles.
-These spots generate the most heat and will give off scent longer.
+Put fragrance on your pulse points—your wrists, behind your ears, in the bend of your elbows and on your ankles.
+These spots generate the most heat and will give off the scent longer.

-- For a quick pick-me-up, keep fragrances in the refrigerator.
-Perfumes should not be exposed to extreme cold or heat, though -- adverse temperatures may change how a scent smells.
+Perfumes should not be exposed to extreme cold or heat—adverse temperatures may change how a scent smells.